grid-line

 Haircare has always been a stable segment of the beauty industry, but recent trends in hair coloring point to even more growth potential:

-The global haircare market size is worth over $99.53 billion (Fortune Business Insights)
+The global haircare market size was worth over $106.91 billion in 2024 (Fortune Business Insights)

-The haircare market is expected to reach $134.3 billion by 2028 (Grand View Research)
+The haircare market is expected to reach $213.47 billion by 2032 (Fortune Business Insights)

 Hair coloring products make up 1/5th of the global haircare market (Fortune Business Insights)